ingeniousambivert/express-auth-starter/README.md

 - [ ]  Move to a Dependency Injection Approach - [Read More](https://softwareontheroad.com/ideal-nodejs-project-structure/#di)
 - [ ]  ?
 Add Scheduled Jobs for email sequences
 - [ ]  ?
 Add Events (Pub/Sub) for different sequences

+## Contributing

+Pull requests are welcome.
+For major changes, please open an issue first to discuss what you would like to change.

+## Terms and License

+- Released under the [MIT](https://choosealicense.com/licenses/mit/) License.